Shivam1234321/filament-price-range/README.md

-# PriceRangeFilter - Laravel Filament Plugin
+# PriceRangeFilter - Laravel Filament Plugin - Update

 A custom Laravel Filament plugin that provides a beautiful dual-handle range slider for price filtering in forms and tables.